 Celebrate – with food

 There can be a happy medium between completely depriving yourself of holiday treats and going all off only to suffer later.
-It’s important to remember that, while it is understandable to want to manage symptoms as much as possible, it is ok to indulge in a few treats at this time of the year and participate in celebrations.
+While it is understandable you may want to manage symptoms as much as possible, it is ok to indulge in a few treats and participate in celebrations.

 Celebrate – with friends and family

 Although food is an important and enjoyable part of celebrating the holidays, it’s not the only way.
 Holidays are also a time we reserve to enjoy the company of family and friends.
 Try to focus on the activities that give you joy at this time of the year.
 For example, do you look forward to going to the ice-skating ring with your nephews and nieces?
 Decorating your house to feel the holiday spirit?
 Wrapping up presents and writing greeting cards with messages of thankfulness and love?
 The list could go on but you get the idea.

 In addition, this is a time when most of us take some time off work and may have more time to ourselves.
 If that’s true, you can take advantage of this time and indulge in some rest and relaxation.
 Do you enjoy cuddling up with a cup of hot cocoa (see my Spiced Hot Cocoa recipe below) and a good book in front of a fireplace?
 Does watching classic holiday movies put you in a good mood?
 Or taking an extra-long restorative yoga class?
 Bundling up for a long walk by the beach on a sunny winter day?
 Sleeping in more?